davidzuhn/bkt-esp32-overview/README.md

 Plus, I like a tactile feedback.
 The direction switch should indicate the actual direction of travel.
 I like a knob for speed.
 There's little on the phone apps which provide that feedback.
 To me, the UT-4 is an excellent design for physical interaction -- it's easy to hold in one hand and flip the direction switch and change the speed knob.
 Wouldn't it be nice to combine the two concepts?

-## The BKT-1
+## The BKT-0

 The first design used an [nRF52] chip from Nordic Semiconductor.
 This chip used Bluetooth Low Energy (aka BLE) for communications and an ARM Cortex M4 processor for the code.
-This throttle uses a [Serpac] [M6 case] (also used by the UT-4).
+This throttle uses a [Serpac][Serpac] [M6][M6] case (also used by the UT-4).
 An illuminated button is close to the speed knob and is intended to serve as the brake control.
 Four other buttons are provided below that.
 Each button lights up when the associated function is active.

 Along with the throttle is an [iOS] app.
 The throttle communicates with the app using BLE.
 The app communicates upstream to JMRI using Wifi.
 This lets me use the phone for things it's good at (like entering in WiFi network names & passwords) and the throttle for the things it's good at (tactile control).